 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Parents and carers should also refer to the Online Safety Policy which can be found on the school's website.
+Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community (rules for students in respect of onsite usage in school should be inserted here.
+Parents and carers should also refer to the Online Safety Policy which can be found on the school's website along with the Think U Know online safety information for parents.